egirna/icapeg/README.md

         http_exception_has_body = true
         exception_page = "./temp/exception-page.html" # Location of the exception page for this service
         ```
-      - ### **Description of hashlocal service**
-      > - we will pretend that you want to download a file.
-Still, you don't know if it is safe or not, so     using this service helps you calculate the hash value of any file you download through the icapeg, then it checks if this hash value is available or not in hash_file if it is in the hash_file returns back an exception page, so if you tried to downloadany file of eicar test vrius it will appear an exception page,cause the hash file of thosefile is foun in our hash_file.

     - ### **New used variables **

     - **HashFile**